truist/reveal.js/europe.md

 We accomplished our goals!

 We learned a lot about these places,
-and the boys commented that they were "just like home".
+and the boys commented that they were "like home".

 So: ✅